softwaresCabe/burger/README.md

   ## Eat A Burger
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-  Use of express, handlebars, and mysql in node js.
-Created to demonstrate CRUD functional with mysql databases and using heroku to host this database online.
+  Use of express, handlebars, and mysql in node js demonstrate CRUD functionality with sql and a webpage.
+Project uses heroku to create a database of burgers accesable to all users.

   URL: https://eat-a-burger123.herokuapp.com/